OctopusDeploy/blog/blog/2020-04/bitbucket-pipes-and-octopus-deploy/index.md

 ### Creating the Pipe Dockerfile

 Now we have our main script to run, we need to create our image using a Dockerfile.
-If you ran the Pipe generator, then you will already have a file that you need to edit to suit your Pipe.
+If you ran the Pipe generator, then you will already have the Dockerfile ready to edit to to suit your Pipe.

 For the `pack` Pipe, the Dockerfile looks like this: